b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sco(s)
 ```

-By analogy, the `:` symbol means all indices in a column.
+By analogy, here the `:` symbol (when placed alone) means all indices in a
+column.

 ```jl
 s = """